Narendra1402/-Suicide_rate_analysis/README.md

 Death by suicide is an extremely complex issue that causes pain to hundreds of thousands of people every year around the world.

 Data Dictionary
- Country
+1.Country
- Year
+2.Year
- Sex
+3.Sex
- Age
+4.Age
- Number of suicides
+5.Number of suicides
- Population
+6.Population
- Country-year
+7.Country-year
- HDI for year
+8.HDI for year
- GDP for year
+9.GDP for year
- GDP per capita
+10.GDP per capital
- Generation
+11.Generation

 Analysis Task
   1.Count Plot for Generations.